aarons-talks/2019-06-18-JFrog-SwampUP/README.md

 - Come to one of our [developer meetings](https://docs.gomods.io/contributing/community/developer-meetings/).
 Absolutely everybody is welcome, regardless of experience, background or anything else
 - And of course, file [bug reports](https://github.com/gomods/athens/issues/new/choose) or [feature requests](https://github.com/gomods/athens/issues/new/choose) and [contribute code](https://docs.gomods.io/contributing/new/development/)!

+Finally, we are an **inclusive, welcoming community**.
+You are welcome to come contribute in any way, regardless of your background or skill level.
+Please do come talk to us and we'll try our absolute best to answer your questions and/or help you get started.

 # Keep on rockin', Gophers!

 ![athens gopher](./athens-gopher.png)